wliu40/mslearn-dp100/instructions/03-azureml-designer.md

 Before you can train a model, you typically need to apply some preprocessing transformations to the data.

-1. In the pane on the left, expand the **Data Transformation** section, which contains a wide range of modules you can use to transform data before model training.
+1. In the pane on the left, select the **Component** tab, which contains a wide range of components you can use to transform data before model training.
+You can search for components at the top of the pane.
-2. Drag a **Normalize Data** module to the canvas, below the **diabetes dataset** module.
-Then connect the output from the **diabetes dataset** module to the input of the **Normalize Data** module.
+2. Search for the **Normalize Data** component and drag it to the canvas, below the **diabetes dataset** component.
+Then connect the output from the **diabetes dataset** component to the input of the **Normalize Data** component.
-3. Select the **Normalize Data** module and view its settings, noting that it requires you to specify the transformation method and the columns to be transformed.
+3. Select the **Normalize Data** component and view its settings, noting that it requires you to specify the transformation method and the columns to be transformed.
 Then, leaving the transformation as **ZScore**, edit the columns to includes the following column names:
     * PlasmaGlucose
     * DiastolicBloodPressure
     * TricepsThickness